 “The sound cuts off, and Carly stares at the dead phone like she wants to crush it in her fist.
 Thunder shakes the house again, and a flash of lightning illuminates the shabby living room.
 Suddenly everything seems very still.
 The wind goes silent.
 Our eyes meet in the dim light.
 We both know, deep down in our bones that the storm is at its most deadly right when things get quiet.”

 It’s November 2012 and Hurricane Josephine is roaring towards the city of Savannah, Georgia.
 Two tried, tested, and true best plasma-exchanged friends Carly Ray and Billie “Dovey” Greenwood are alone calmly waiting for the storm to pass through.
-At sixteen-years-old you often fall victim to the feeling of invincibility or the otherworldly realization of immortality.
-But as water starts flooding your home forcing you from the safety of the basement into the danger zone of the attic, death begins to feel all too real.
+At sixteen-years-old you often fall victim to the feeling of invincibility or the irrationality of thinking like feline friends that you have nine lives.
+Unlike cats who are deathly afraid of water, Carly and Billie wait as water starts flooding their home forcing them from the safety of the basement into the danger zone of the attic, death begins to feel all too real.
 When the roof is ripped off by the descending gale force winds, Carly is blown from her home and submerged under the raging waters a great distance away.
 As Dovey looks out, Carly cannot be seen, a few days later Carly is ruled dead, and Savannah as the locals have come to know it, will never be the same again.

 A year has passed and Dovey is a living zombie.
 Not the dead, fiendishly raging for brains kind, but the prescribed to take anti-psychotic medications kind.
 She has lived the past year numb to the world, a laughing stock to some of her schoolmates, a phantom to others.
-Her parents want Dovey to forget about the past, but she has made the decision to stop taking the medicine and in her mind, whatever happens, happens.
+Her parents want Dovey to forget about the past, but she has made the decision to stop taking the medicine and in her mind be gone with the wind, whatever happens, happens.
 All of a sudden Dovey is having visions of Carly (or someone that looks a whole lot like her) at all of her favourite hang out spots.
-With a clear mind she is determined to get to the bottom of this troubling situation.
-But when she encounters sides of Savannah that may make her wish she was back on the “meds”, she realizes her step into this dimension means there is no turning back.
+With a clear mind she is determined to get to the bottom of this troubling situation, but when she encounters sides of Savannah that may make her wish she was back on the “meds”, she realizes her step into this dimension means there is no turning back.

 ” ‘ You need to let sleeping dogs lie, girl.
 You look into the shadows long enough, something’s gonna start looking back.’
 He shifts from foot to foot and won’t meet my eyes.”